CoderQCFromScraatch/docs/docs/website/how-it-works.md

 # How TurboWarp runs Scratch projects 10-100x faster

-TurboWarp uses a *compiler* to while Scratch uses an *interpreter*.
+TurboWarp uses a *compiler* while Scratch uses an *interpreter*.
 This allows TurboWarp to run somewhere between 10-100x faster depending on the project, but it makes live script editing [impracticable](#live-script-editing).

 export const Test = ({name, id, scratch, tw}) => (
   <tr>